 A simple calculation..
-Say the cargo for the project needs to be stored for a 100 days and the carrier charges demurrage of $25/day/20′ container..
+Say the cargo for the project needs to be stored for a 100 days and the carrier charges demurrage of $45/day/20′ container..

-The receiver may end up paying $2,500/20′ as demurrage to the carrier whereas they could “buy” a container for between $1300-2000/20′ which makes more commercial sense for them especially if they know that the cargo will need to be stored for that long..
+The receiver may end up paying $4,500/20′ as demurrage to the carrier whereas they could “buy” a new container for between $3,000-4,000/20′ (a used container will be lesser) which makes more commercial sense for them especially if they know that the cargo will need to be stored for that long..

 Apart from this, in a lot of projects, after unpacking, a container could be transformed into a site office or living quarters for some of the on-site staff..

-So is there any difference in the markings on a container whether shipper owned container or carrier owned container..??
+Are there differences in the markings on a container whether it is a shipper owned container or a carrier owned container..??

-A carrier owned container will have all its usual markings as shown in below image..
+A carrier owned container will have all ISO and BIC related markings as shown in below image..
 A shipper may buy their container from either a carrier, a container conversion company, or a leasing company..

 If a shipper buys a container from a carrier, a shipper is expected to replace the decals of the original container especially the container number (prefix – from HLXU to NONE and check digit – from 9 to 6) as shown in below example..